 Ubud was probably my favourite place in Bali.
-It was so spiritual, interesting and really inspired me.
-There is so much to do here and so many incredible places to explore, the people are delightful and the arts and craft here is a true visionary.
+It was so spiritual, interesting and definitely inspired me.
+There’s much to do here and so many incredible places to explore, the people are delightful and the arts and craft here is a true visionary.

 Ubud is full of natural, organic food spots – I had the most amazing natural passionfruit cheesecake ice cream.
 I also love how many temples Ubud is home too, it really is a dream how scenic and green the place is, everywhere you look there is natural beauty.

-One of my favourite things we done in Ubud was watching a traditional balinese dance performance underneath a starlit sky at the palace, it was unique and quite unusual but very intriguing.
-Their costumes was so beautifully embellished and incredibly detailed, you could tell a lot of effort went into making them.
+One of my favourite things we done in Ubud was watching a traditional balinese dance performance underneath a starlit sky at the palace, it was unique and unusual but so intriguing.
+Couldn’t stop staring at their beautifully embellished costumes, too!

 Another favourite was white water rafting down the Ayung River.
 There are lots of yoga and meditation dens, which add to how tranquil and powerful Ubud is, everyone seems at peace and you can’t help but really feel that and smile when walking around Ubud.